 After our imminent disembarking, we rode large air-conditioned buses to the nearby airport.
 Diana and Shannon were on the same bus giving us an extra 30 minutes together, a precious gift of time.
 I witnessed the LORD’s overt love so many times on the cruise.
 HE hugged us over and over and over!

 When I arrived late at the Portland, Oregon airport late, due to a delayed flight, the person scheduled to provide transportation had come and gone.
-Thankfully, Lynda gave me a lift to Gresham, which was a bit out of the way for them.
+Thankfully, Lynda gave me a lift to Gresham, which was a bit out of the way for her.

 My life is full to overflowing of the amazing love, miracles and kindness of ABBA ADONAI!
-For HIS Eternal Glory!